LelouchHe/logseq-local-telegram-bot/README.md

     * Users can set the time to send each of the notifications in the settings, or disable this feature by clearing it.
     * If it's set to a future date, the notification will wait until that date comes, regardless of the time.
     * It now works only with scheduled/deadline.
-* Customized command system, which enable users to write datascript(query) or ts/js(run) and get response from Telegram by sending command
-    * "Enable Customized Command" needs to be enabled.
-This feature is still experimenting.
-It might change when it's finalized.
+* Command playgroud is available to debug eligible js/datascript within Logseq.
-    * There are 2 slash commands `Local Telegram Bot: Define Customized Query` and `Local Telegram Bot: Define Customized Run` to generate template for query/run, with extra debug button to play with
+    * There are 2 slash commands `Local Telegram Bot: Define Customized Query` and `Local Telegram Bot: Define Customized Run` to generate template for query/run, with extra debug button to open playground.
     * Query is for datascript, which looks like advanced query in Logseq, but it only includes query part and optional input, like below
         * [[local-telegram-bot/query]] query_name query_input0 query_input1
         ```clojure